isabella232/dynamic-media-classic.en-1/help/uploading-files.md

 **To follow an upload with another job**

-1. Click **Upload**, and click the **VIA FTP** tab.
+1. Click **Upload**, then click the **VIA FTP** tab.
+1. In the lower-right corner of the Upload page, click **Job Options**.
-1. In the **ADVANCED** section of the Upload Job Options dialog box, choose one of the following from the **Follow Upload with another job** drop-down list:
+1. In the Upload Job Options dialog box, expand the **ADVANCED** section.
+1. Choose one of the following from the **Follow Upload with another job** drop-down list:

+    * None
     * HTTP Request
     * Image Serving Publish
     * Image Rendering Publish
     * Video Publish

 1. Specify the HTTP address.
-1. Specify if you want to execute only if files were uploaded.
+1. Specify if you want to run only if files were uploaded.
 1. Indicate whether you want to run this request every time this job completes, or only when files were published.

    >[!NOTE]